 \section{Abstract}

 Due to its high societal impact, deepfake detection is getting active attention in the computer vision community.
-Most deepfake detection methods rely on identity, facial attribute and adversarial perturbation based spatio-temporal modifications at the whole video or random locations, while keeping the meaning of the content intact.
-However, a sophisticated deepfake may contain only a small segment of video/audio manipulation, through which the meaning of the content can be, for example, completely inverted from sentiment perspective.
-To address this gap, we introduce a content driven audio-visual deepfake dataset, termed as \dataset{} (\datasetabbr{}), explicitly designed for the task of learning temporal forgery localization.
-Specifically, the content driven audio-visual manipulations are performed at strategic locations in order to change the sentiment polarity of the whole video.
-Our baseline method for benchmarking the proposed dataset is a 3DCNN model, termed as \model{} (\modelabbr{}), which is guided via contrastive, boundary matching and frame classification loss functions.
-Our extensive quantitative analysis demonstrates the strong performance of the proposed method for both tasks of temporal forgery localization and deepfake detection.
+Most deepfake detection methods rely on identity, facial attributes, and adversarial perturbation-based spatio-temporal modifications at the whole video or random locations while keeping the meaning of the content intact.
+However, a sophisticated deepfake may contain only a small segment of video/audio manipulation, through which the meaning of the content can be, for example, completely inverted from a sentiment perspective.
+We introduce a content-driven audio-visual deepfake dataset, termed \dataset{} (\datasetabbr{}), explicitly designed for the task of learning temporal forgery localization.
+Specifically, the content-driven audio-visual manipulations are performed strategically to change the sentiment polarity of the whole video.
+Our baseline method for benchmarking the proposed dataset is a 3DCNN model, termed as \model{} (\modelabbr{}), which is guided via contrastive, boundary matching, and frame classification loss functions.
+Our extensive quantitative and qualitative analysis demonstrates the proposed method's strong performance for temporal forgery localization and deepfake detection tasks.